kirillbobyrev/kirillbobyrev.com/content/blog/analyzing-long-win-streaks.md

 |   20+ streaks   |    1    |    17    |    1    |     6      |
 | Longest streak  |   32    |    55    |   22    |     33     |

-These statistics indeed look very surprising.
+These statistics indeed look very surprising at the first glance.
 As Hikaru mentioned, I think it's a fair assumption that Narodistky is probably a better comparison than Carlsen, Sarin or other players, because Daniel is an incredibly strong player himself and has similar goals to create content through streams and videos.
 Naroditsky also excels in short time controls without an increment.

 Another interesting observation is that Carlsen and Sarin are nowhere close to both Nakamura and Naroditsky in terms of win streaks count.
 Carlsen has played